Beaujolais Nouveau Day

 How to celebrate Beaujolais Nouveau in Britain

 You might not have rolling vineyards on your doorstep, but that’s no excuse.
-More and more UK venues, from the sophisticated July on Charlotte Street to Llanerch Vineyard in Wales, are joining in this Gallic “fête”, pairing fresh-popped magnums with French-inspired menus and a sprinkling of live music.
-Some go all out, transforming wine bars into French “guinguettes” for the night, while others keep it low-key: a couple of mates, a board of cheese, and a bottle that’s a little bit more than just a drink.
+More and more UK venues, from the sophisticated July on Charlotte Street to Llanerch Vineyard in Wales, are joining in this French wine party.
+Some go all out, transforming wine bars into French “guinguettes” for the night, while others keep it low-key.

-You can even plan your own Beaujolais party at home: just set out a spread of classic French nibbles, gather your favourite people, and as the clock strikes midnight (or closer to dinner, no judgment), unwrap a bottle and toast to fleeting pleasures.
+You can easily host your own Beaujolais party at home: put out some classic French snacks, a good and balanced cheese board, gather your favorite people, and when the clock strikes midnight (or dinner time, we won’t tell), open a bottle and toast to simple pleasures!

-And next year, if you haven’t tried it yet, why not grab a bottle and be part of a tradition that’s wonderfully, unapologetically, joyously alive? À la vôtre, mes amis.
+And next year, if you haven’t tried it, why not grab a bottle and join a tradition that’s wonderfully, joyously alive? À la vôtre, mes amis.